Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/12_REFERENCE/MARKETING_USE_CASES.md

 - **Interactive Docs:** Swagger UI lets you test endpoints without leaving your browser
 - **Real Code Examples:** Not pseudocode—actual, working examples you can use immediately

-**Real-World Impact:**
-> "I've integrated 12 different auth services.
-This is the first one where the documentation matched reality.
-Our junior dev had it working in 15 minutes." — Senior Developer

 **Perfect For:**
 - Development teams tired of broken auth libraries
 - Agencies building multiple client projects